-The Easement – Most lease buyout companies will seek a “perpetual” easement.
+Perpetual Easement – Most lease buyout companies will seek a “perpetual” easement.
 Depending on the state the cell site is located, perpetual has different meanings.
 For example, in California, “perpetual” will mean 99 years, whereas in some other states, the easement will be in place as long as the rule against perpetuities is not violated.
 Usually, property owners receive the largest purchase price for the granting of a perpetual easement, however, whether to grant such a term is a question for careful consideration.

 The Assignment of Lease – A few of the lease buyout companies are willing to forego the easement and assume what amounts to a partial assignment of lease (primarily the right to receive rental revenue).
-The assignment of lease is also for a term certain.
+The assignment of lease is also for a certain term.
 With the assignment, the property owner (landlord) agrees to assign certain landlord rights under the lease with the carrier to the lease buyout company.
 This product can be useful in certain circumstances where an easement area is not easily identified or a property owner does not want to place an easement on the title record of the property.

-“Why should I care about the difference between an easement and an assignment?”
+Why should I care about the difference between an easement and an assignment?

 Third, if you are a real property investor and you want to pursue a 1031 exchange with the proceeds from the sale of a real property interest, then you will likely elect to pursue selling an easement underlying the cell site(s) on your property.
 The assignment and easement documents are structured similarly and both are recorded on the title record to the property; however, an easement creates an interest in the underlying real property, whereas an assignment of rents is only secured by the rents from the lease.

 Which form of document used for the sale depends largely on individual factors and the projected use of your property.
-We work with our clients to carefully consider their near term needs, tax considerations, and the best solution for their circumstances.
+We work with our clients to carefully consider their near-term needs, tax considerations, and the best solution for their circumstances.
 Each and every lease buyout transaction has its own nuances, which can be driven by the specific use of the property, the land owner’s desires, or both.
 It is important to carefully weigh and balance the information we provide as it will help you decide how best to proceed.
 In any event, be sure to speak to your attorney before you sign anything from any of the lease buyout companies, even if you are told that it is not legally binding.